Isakhmet01/Isakhmet01/README.md

 ## 🚀 About Me

-I am a 2nd-year IT student at **Kazakh-British Technical University (KBTU)**, focused on backend development, software engineering, artificial intelligence, and data science.
+I am a 2nd-year IT student at **Kazakh-British Technical University (KBTU)** with a strong interest in backend development, AI, and Data Science.

-I enjoy building practical applications, working with databases, creating APIs, and understanding how real software systems work behind the scenes.
+I enjoy building practical applications, working with databases, designing APIs, and understanding how real software systems work.

-My main interest is **backend development** because it requires strong logic, clean architecture, problem-solving, and discipline.
-I know this path is not easy, but I believe that difficult paths build strong developers.
+Currently, I am improving my skills in **Django**, **Angular**, **SQL**, **Artificial Intelligence**, and **Data Science**.

-Currently, I am improving my skills in **AI**, **Data Science**, **backend systems**, and **modern web development**.
-My goal is to become a highly skilled IT specialist and build technologies that create real value.
+My goal is to become a highly skilled IT specialist who builds useful and reliable technologies.

 ---